peterszarvas94/money/README.md

 ## Commands

-- `make dev` - start dev server on port 3000
+- `air` - start dev server in watch mode
-  - optional env: `LOG_LEVEL=INFO/WARNING/ERROR/FATAL`
+  - optional flag: `air -- -log info/warning/error/fatal`
 - `make tw` - generate tailwind styles for dev
 - `make build` - build docker image
 - `make run` - run docker image
-- `make gen` - generate database schema sql
-- `make push db=DB_NAME` - push schema to an empty turso db
+- `make push db=<db-name>` - push schema to an empty turso db

 ### Prerequisites

-To run make commands, you need to have:
+To run commands, you need to have:

-- `make` for running commands
+- `make` for running some commands
 - `docker` for building and running
-- `gin` for development server
+- `air` for development server
 - `tailwindcss` cli for css class generation
 - `bun` for schema migrations with prisma
 - `turso` cli for pushing migrations